boguszpawlowski/ComposeCalendar/DESIGN.md

 The main purpose is to provide flexible Calendar Composable function.
 It should enable:

-- Rendering custom view of particular day (Utilizing Slot approach) The library will provide standard composables for day views, but user will be able to override them
+- Rendering custom view of particular day
+  The library will provide standard composables for day views, but user will be able to override them
 - Customizable selection mode (None, Day, Period)